Bolivia Trek Expedition Itinerary

 Day 3

 Today we leave the city and drive along the shores of Lake Titicaca, the world’s largest high altitude lake and the mythical birthplace of the Incas.
-Our first destination is the small lakeside village of Santiago de Huata, where we will enjoy a small tour of the lake on a catamaran and lunch organized by the village community tourism project.
-From Santiago to Huata, we will enjoy views of the shores of the lake and the enormous Ancohuma massif (21,086 ft / 6427 m) as we drive to the village of Santiago de Okola.
-Here we will be participate in another local community tourism project dedicated to sharing both the beauty of the region and the local way of life.
-Overnight in rustic accommodations at Santiago de Okola (12,600 ft / 3840 m).
+Our destination is the small lakeside village of Santiago de Huata, where we will enjoy lunch organized by the village community tourism project, followed by a small tour of the lake on a catamaran, a visit to the village, and an acclimatization walk along the lakeshore.

 Day 4